Lacerte/clima/CONTRIBUTING.md

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

-In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)
+In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr):

-1. Fork the repository to your own Github account
+1. Fork the repository to your own Github account.
-2. Clone the project to your machine
+2. Clone the project to your machine.
-3. Create a branch locally with a succinct but descriptive name
+3. Create a branch locally with a succinct but descriptive name.
-4. Commit changes to the branch
+4. Commit changes to the branch.
-5. Following any formatting and testing guidelines specific to this repo
+5. Following any formatting and testing guidelines specific to this repository.
-6. Push changes to your fork
+6. Push changes to your fork.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

 ## Getting Help